mozilla-extensions/firefox-translations/docs/dev/engineering/automated-web-extension-testing.md

+# Automated web extension testing

-in-browser tests
+## In-browser tests

-these tests run inside an extension page to be able to have access to the same privileges that web extension background script has
+These tests run inside an extension page to be able to have access to the same privileges that web extension background script has.

-e2e tests
+## End-to-end (e2e) tests

-selenium because of only that allows access to the privileged parts of the ui
+These are based on Selenium because of only that allows access to the privileged parts of the UI.

 ## Run end-to-end tests